THE ARTS ORGANIZATIONS AT A CROSSROADS TOOLKIT:

 Every good archive has a specific purpose.
-And, just as your organization should have a gift acceptance policy to make sure you only take donations that serve your organization and you can truly use well, an archive should have a collecting policy.
+And, just as your organization should have a gift acceptance policy to ensure you only take donations that serve your organization and you can use them well, an archive should have a collecting policy.
 They may collect in specific topical areas, from a certain time period, from a particular geographic area, or specialize in a particular format.
-Just as examples, the artists’ archives housed at the massive Harry Ransom Center at the University of Texas (Austin), includes those of Henry Miller, David Foster Wallace, Stella Adler and Gloria Swanson.
-The modest (2,600 square feet) Conjuring Arts Research Center in midtown Manhattan holds more than 500 volumes of conjuring books printed prior to 1700, and an extensive collection of manuscripts of magic methods.
+Just as examples, the artists’ archives housed at the massive Harry Ransom Center at the University of Texas (Austin), include those of Henry Miller, David Foster Wallace, Stella Adler, and Gloria Swanson.
+The modest (2,600 square feet) Conjuring Arts Research Center in midtown Manhattan holds more than 500 volumes of conjuring books printed prior to 1700 and an extensive collection of manuscripts of magic methods.

-Similarly, just as your organization chooses what to do based on your mission, an archive or repository chooses what to accept based on their educational and research purposes.
-They may do workshops and classes for students and/or adults; they may be a research center for specific faculty or departments; they may present exhibits, oral histories, or other programs to share and interpret their collections with the public.
+Similarly, just as your organization chooses what to do based on your mission, an archive or repository chooses what to accept based on its educational and research purposes.
+They may do workshops and classes for students and/or adults, be a research center for specific faculty or departments; they may present exhibits, oral histories, or other programs to share and interpret their collections with the public.

 4. Finding An Archive

-Take a clear-eyed view of your organization’s records and think about who is the most likely audience/user of your archives.
-Do a little research to see if there’s a library, archive or museum with an area of specialty relating to your organization’s type of work [link to Resources].
+Take a clear-eyed view of your organization’s records and think about who is your archives' most likely audience/user.
+Do a little research to see if there’s a library, archive, or museum with an area of specialty relating to your organization’s type of work [link to Resources].
 “If they don’t have a collecting policy, beware – this can be a red flag that they collect everything without a plan of how to manage and preserve and share it,” advises Schindler.

 If your material is most likely to be of interest to your local community, then target a local library, museum, or historical society.
-If your organization has a statewide or regional presence you might first want to contact a state college or university library, or state historical society.
+If your organization has a statewide or regional presence, you might first want to contact a state college, university library, or state historical society.
 Academic libraries and archives collect primarily for student and faculty research.
-And if your records are artistically unique, you have a significant history or have high visibility, you might begin by contacting a regional or national archive which collects work aligned with yours.
-Kattelman, of the nationally known Jereme Lawrence and Robert E. Lee Theatre Research Institute at Ohio State University, explains “We’re looking for material that can’t be found elsewhere, and that if we take it, it would only be found here, such as personal papers and various iterations of a work, to see the progress of a piece; or original set and costume designs … and things that were handled by the artist themselves.”
+And if your records are artistically unique, you have a significant history, or have high visibility; you might begin by contacting a regional or national archive that collects work aligned with yours.
+Kattelman, of the nationally known Jereme Lawrence and Robert E. Lee Theatre Research Institute at Ohio State University, explains, “We’re looking for material that can’t be found elsewhere, and that if we take it, it would only be found here, such as personal papers and various iterations of a work, to see the progress of a piece; or original set and costume designs … and things that were handled by the artist themselves.”
 Many archives are not interested in books or other published material.
 She suggests thinking about it like the Mona Lisa – a museum’s not going to collect published versions of the Mona Lisa.
 A specialized archive wants your Mona Lisa.

-Feel comfortable emailing or calling an archivist to inquire – as long as you’re ready to hear “Sorry, we don’t have the resources to take that,” or “That’s not our area.”
-But the archival world is a small one, and they may be able to refer you to a colleague.
+Feel comfortable emailing or calling an archivist to inquire – as long as you’re ready to hear, “Sorry, we don’t have the resources to take that,” or “That’s not our area.”
+But the archival world is small, and they may be able to refer you to a colleague.

 “When in doubt, don’t throw it out!” exhorts Amy Schindler, Director of Archives and Special Collections at the University of Nebraska Omaha (UNO) Libraries.
-“We won’t want your plaques, your five years’ of cancelled checks – but in the interest of avoiding the chance of someone with all good intentions throwing something away, just because it’s old, find out if we want it.”
-Some archives will want copies of your press releases, your newsletters, board meeting minutes, annual reports.
+“We won’t want your plaques, your five years’ of canceled checks – but in the interest of avoiding the chance of someone with all good intentions throwing something away just because it’s old, find out if we want it.”
+Some archives will want copies of your press releases, newsletters, board meeting minutes, and annual reports.

 And once you match up with a repository, be patient.
-It will take time – perhaps several years – for them to review, log, describe and prepare your materials for use.
-Digitizing material is expensive - if you can make a contribution towards the work, it may happen more quickly.
+It will take time – perhaps several years – for them to review, log, describe, and prepare your materials for use.
+Digitizing material is expensive - if you can contribute to the work, it may happen more quickly.